Kung hei fat choi!

 The CNY fireworks are a magnificent display of beautiful colours bursting in the sky.
 Let’s just hope the sky cooperates so we can truly enjoy the grand spectacle!
 The world-class show takes place in Victoria Harbour each Lunar New Year.
-Enjoy the show from a high vantage point or cozy up on the sofa at home with the family and watch it on your telly while munching away on some traditional CNY grub.
+Enjoy the show from a high vantage point, or cosy up on the sofa with the family and watch it on your telly while munching away on some traditional CNY grub.

 Where: Victoria Harbour between Central and Tsim Sha Tsui

 How much: Free!

 Editor’s Note: Due to the tragedy on Saturday 10 February, the Hong Kong Government has cancelled the annual Chinese New Year Fireworks for 2018.